 Tricyclic antidepressants (TCAs)

-Tricyclic antidepressants (TCAs) are an older type of antidepressant.
-They are no longer usually recommended as a first-line treatment for depression because they can be more dangerous if an overdose is taken.
+TCAs are an older type of antidepressant.
+They're no longer usually recommended as a first-line treatment for depression because they can be more dangerous if an overdose is taken.
 They also cause more unpleasant side effects than SSRIs and SNRIs.

-Exceptions are sometimes made in people with severe depression that fails to respond to other treatments.
-TCAs may also be recommended for other mental health conditions such as obsessive compulsive disorder and bipolar disorder.
+Exceptions are sometimes made for people with severe depression that fail to respond to other treatments.
+TCAs may also be recommended for other mental health conditions, such as OCD and bipolar disorder.

 Examples of TCAs include amitriptyline (Tryptizol), clomipramine (Anafranil), imipramine (Tofranil), lofepramine (Gamanil) and nortriptyline (Allegron).